-Whether you’re a teen looking to earn a little extra cash or an adult looking for additional dollars to replace those being spent, a casual Christmas job may be just what you need.
+Whether youโre a teen looking to earn a little extra cash or an adult looking to help find their teenagers a Christmas job, this will be a useful resource.

 What to Do Before You Start Job Hunting